 Determining the appropriate value of a claim for “wrongful death” and for the estate’s claim is complicated.
 It involves evaluating the nature and extent of the injury that led to the person’s death, the economic losses that are recoverable, and the liability issues related to the situation.
 The location where a trial would take place and the person’s health are issues that are also factored into any evaluation of a wrongful death claim.
-The wrongful death attorneys at The Werner Law Firm have experience in a variety of wrongful death claims and throughout the United States.
+The wrongful death attorneys at Werner Wetherington have experience in a variety of wrongful death claims and throughout the United States.

 Since insurance companies have vast experience in evaluating personal injury claims and will seek to obtain the lowest settlement possible, it is important to have a person with considerable experience dealing with insurance companies on your behalf.
 Generally, it is best to retain an attorney who regularly handles wrongful death claims and will be prepared to institute litigation on your behalf if the insurance company is unwilling to settle your claim for a fair value.

 Talk to an Experienced Georgia Wrongful Death Attorney for Free.